ALValdiviesoo/odin-rockPaperScissors/README.md

-This is the rock, paper, scissors project for TOP.
-For now, it will be played in the console but will be updated in the future to have visual output.
+This is the updated Rock, paper, scissors project with visual output and input.
+This can still be updated in the future.